 - I got an eye infection.
 No big problem, but while I was travelling my left eye got a bit itchy, a bit red and a bit weepy.
 I didn’t bother getting medical attention, figuring I’d tough it out.

 - I broke my eyeglasses.
 In my case, toughing it out with that weepy eye actually meant frequently wiping away the tears that were streaming down my face.
 But while walking down the main street of Porto in Portugal, I gave my eye a wipe and broke my glasses!
 I really need them: I can’t read, drive or even walk without them.
-Local opticians in Portugal couldn’t fix them, I was too cheap to buy new glasses or coloured contact lenses and without glasses there’s no way I could walk safely on Porto’s uneven cobblestone streets.
+Local opticians in Portugal couldn’t fix them, I was too cheap to buy new glasses and without glasses there’s no way I could walk safely on Porto’s uneven cobblestone streets.
 So, I got a big ugly red strap (like I used when playing high school basketball … which, come to think of it, was the last time I broke my glasses) that held my glasses on till we returned home and I could get to my optician.

 - My wife chipped her tooth.
 While she was biting into some nice, crusty bread with seeds in it, one of her teeth chipped.
 This is a woman whose teeth are picture-perfect.
 She’s never had a cavity in her life.
 So a chipped tooth was really traumatic for her, though it didn’t actually hurt.
 And because this accident happened overseas, she decided to wait until getting home to get her tooth looked at.